rmarx/h2push-thedetails/post.md

 * **Miscellaneous**

+   * nginx doesn't support h2 push yet and [doesn't seem to have plans to change that any time soon][nginxSupport].

    * [PUSH_PROMISEs cannot be cancelled by the server][rulesOfThumbEmailThread2]

    * Pushed resources that the browser hasn't requested yet stay in a sort of separate "[unused streams][promiseOfPush]" cache for ~5 minutes, so aggressive prefetching for next pages can be problematic.